Scotland's qualifying chances surge with Spain win

-Euro 2024: Scotland's qualifying chances nearly double to 73% after win over Spain
+Euro 2024: Scotland's qualifying chances surge to 73% after win over Spain

 Last updated on .From the section Scotland

-Scotland's chances of qualifying directly for the Euro 2024 finals have almost doubled - to 73% from 42% - after winning their opening two games.
+Scotland's chances of qualifying directly for the Euro 2024 finals have surged to 73% from 42% after winning their opening two games.

-Steve Clarke's side sit top of their qualifying group after Saturday's 3-0 defeat of Cyprus was followed by Tuesday's 2-0 win over top seeds Spain.
+Steve Clarke's side sit top of their group after following Saturday's 3-0 win over Cyprus with Tuesday's 2-0 victory against over top seeds Spain.

-The Scots were "the big winners" after the first two rounds of games, according to Nielsen's Gracenote.
+Scotland were "the big winners" after the first two rounds of games, according to Nielsen's Gracenote.

 The data company rates it as Scotland's third-best qualifying result at home.